-How often do you think about what goes on underneath your feet: the floor of your home or
+How often do you think about what goes on underneath your feet: the floor of your home or business?

 Many people may take flooring for granted, but that can be a mistake.
 Your floors take the brunt of the impact from your daily activities, and the signs of wear and tear that often show up first on your floors can make a negative first impression on visitors to your home or business.